graemerae/pyblinkforhome/README.md

 # pyblinkforhome
-Simple Python Library for accessing BlinkForHome Cameras.
+Simple Python Library for accessing Blink For Home Cameras. http://blinkforhome.com

-1) Install Python and a few common modules - argparse, json, requests, urllib, ConfigParser
+1) Make sure you have Python and a few common modules - argparse, json, requests, urllib, ConfigParser

-2) Copy the blink.ini.sample file to blink.ini and put in your Bink Credentials.
+2) Rename the blink.ini.sample file to blink.ini and put in your Blink Credentials.

 3) Run as : python blink.py --action ACTION
    Where action can be arm,disarm,isArmed,Homescreen, clips, events.